Aeon-Inc/Initium-Novum/README.md

 # Initium-Novum

 Initium-Novum is a new setting for 5th Edition Dungeons and Dragons.
-This repository will be for adding the additional content from this setting to your copy of Aurora Builder.
-This repository also works best with the Aurora Legacy Elements.
+This repository will be for adding the additional content from this setting to your copy of [Aurora Builder].(https://aurorabuilder.com/).
+This repository also works best with the Aurora Legacy Elements.(https://github.com/AuroraLegacy/elements)

 # Initium-Novum Information